caitlinkeegan/Singapore-MIT-Censam/README.md

 python for speciation of PM 2.5

 For NOAA Data:
-Final frame, Clean NOAA 50 Stations, Clean and graph NOAA CO File, NOAA Data Frame Monthly Avg
+Final frame, Clean NOAA 50 Stations, Clean and graph NOAA CO File, NOAA Data Frame Monthly Avg, python test for Phnom Penh (format used in Clean NOAA 50 Stations to make Final Frame)

+For WMO Data:
+jupyter notebook for tanah rata graphs (makes 1 graph and can be altered), successful code for making a plot (all iterations, need to manipulate a little for individual cases because code also cleans the dataframe)